Talk to India's best Astrologers

 Offering holy water to the roots of the Peepal tree will welcome the blessings and grace of Lord Buddha and make way for inner peace and stability.
 Along with this, lighting a ghee diya to a Peepal tree on this day attracts wealth, fortune and prosperity.

-Devotees dealing with Chandra dosha or a weak placement of the Moon in the birth charts must offer kheer to the Chandra Deva (Moon) on this day.
-One can also spend a few minutes under the moon's rays, which also helps absorb the energies of the Moon.
+Devotees dealing with Chandra dosha or a weak placement of the Moon in the birth charts must offer kheer to the Chandra Deva (Moon) on Buddha Purnima 2026.

 Feeding grains to birds or planting a bamboo plant in the house on the day of the Buddha Purnima festival often attracts peace and prosperity.
 Those devotees who perform this remedy with full sincerity enjoy a peaceful and loving familial life.